airservicesaustralia/registry/README.md

-## Welcome to Airservices Data Services Registry
+## Welcome to Airservices Data Services Registry (Proof of Concept)

 These are the Data Services offered by [Airservices Australia](http://airservicesaustralia.com) to its customers.